 Memory is optional for competing ensembles that have performed in the Music Artistry Program.

-Selection of voice and instrumental representatives to the honors recitals is handled at the district level, unless a chapter has enough participants in a voice or instrumental MAP event to select its own voice or instrumental representative.
+Selection of vocal and instrumental representatives to the honors recitals is handled at the district or chapter level depending on who is running the MAP events.

-Each district is to decide if selection of representatives will be by in-person or by video/audio taped performance.
+Each district or chapter is to decide if selection of representatives will be by in-person or by video/audio recorded performance.

-Students must perform a minimum of two memorized solo pieces in a chapter Music Artistry Program event.
+Students must perform a minimum of two memorized solo pieces in a chapter or district Music Artistry Program event.

 Brass, String, and Woodwind Solo:

-Students must perform two solo pieces in the chapter Music Artistry Program event.
+Students must perform two solo pieces in a chapter or district Music Artistry Program event.

 Memorization is not required, but WSMTA recommends memorization of both pieces.